Are you feeling nervous about your first year of college? Here are genius college tips freshman should know that I have learned after my first year!

 However, that is no excuse for you to procrastinate on your assignments and put it on the back burner.
 Try to work on assignments a little bit every week, so you won't stress about it.

-3. Coming in Undecided
+3. Coming into College Undecided

 But, if you have the money and time, I suggest enrolling in classes that pique your interests.